 - If you see something, say something.
 If you have witnessed or experienced any type of harassment or harm at RollerCon, tell someone.
 Make sure that the persons affected are safe or locate someone who can.

 - Never assume personal comments about a person are appropriate or welcome.

 - Never assume physical contact with another is appropriate or welcomed without explicit consent.

 - Foster a safe and healthy sporting and learning environment while interacting in training, competitive, and learning environments.

-- Attendees are free to dress however they choose, including topless and revealing outfits in private RollerCon convention areas such as the Paradise Event Center, but must comply with indecent exposure laws outside our private convention areas.
-Nevada “Indecent or Obscene Exposure” Laws (NRS 201.220).
-Short version: cover anus and genitals outside RollerCon private areas.
+- Attendees are free to dress however they choose, including revealing outfits in private RollerCon convention areas, but must comply with venue policies about nudity and municipal indecent exposure laws.
+Expo forbids toplessness.
+City laws require that you cover anus and genitals.

 - Consent must be explicit and ongoing.

 - Nudity is not consent.
 Clothing, lack of clothing and/or a person’s appearance is never considered consent.

 - Fame is not consent.
 Do not touch coaches or other famous people without consent.

 - Intoxicated people cannot legally give consent.

 - Behavior that is disruptive and detrimental – whether explicitly covered in this document or not – will not be tolerated.